mfornet/domaino/README.md

 ## Quick reference

-Show all available players and rules
+Show all available players and rules:

 `./main.py info`

-Run a single match between `Big Drop` player and `Random` player.
+Run a single match between `Big Drop` player and `Random` player:

 `./main.py play --player0 BigDrop --player1 Random --rule OneGame`

-After running the match you should see in the shell similar logs to:
+After running the match you should see in the shell logs similar to:

 ```
 NEW_GAME: []